Best books on learning how to draw is the topic of our blog post today!

 10. Draw 50 Animals, by Lee J. Ames

 Lee J. Ames brings to life fifty mesmerizing animals ranging from the majestic lion to the nimble bunny in Draw 50 Animals.
 Designed for aspiring artists, this book offers a unique approach to sketching that’s been honed over three decades.
-Ames’s technique, part of the renowned Draw 50 series, has guided countless individuals, from novices to advanced learners, through the intricate art of drawing.
+Ames’s technique, part of the renowned Draw 50 series, has guided countless individuals, from novices to advanced learners, through the detailed art of drawing.
 His method doesn’t just teach you how to replicate animals, but imparts a deeper understanding, turning the artistic process into a joyful experience and helping budding artists discover their potential.

 11. How to Draw Almost Everything, by Chika Miyata

 Chika Miyata presents a comprehensive visual treasury in How to Draw Almost Everything, showcasing over 2,000 images.
-Covering a vast array of subjects—from people and their emotions to diverse clothing styles, from everyday objects to various vehicles—this guide offers step-by-step instructions tailored for both beginners and seasoned artists seeking a refresher.
+Covering a vast array of subjects—from people and their emotions to gorse clothing styles, from everyday objects to various vehicles—this guide offers step-by-step instructions tailored for both beginners and seasoned artists seeking a refresher.
 Miyata sprinkles in engaging challenges throughout the book, like drawing a bustling zoo or maintaining an illustrated food journal, promoting not just learning but also application.

 12. Step-by-step drawing book, by Fiona Watt